qaaqit/QaaqConnect30/replit.md

-Admin shield location: Keep admin shield in header top right corner (not in bottom navigation) Header visibility: Show white header only for admin users, regular users should not see the header Premium mode: Crown icon in search box toggles premium Google Maps features, requires premium plan for non-admin users
+Admin shield location: Keep admin shield in header top right corner (not in bottom navigation) Header visibility: Show white header only for admin users, regular users should not see the header Premium mode: Crown icon in search box toggles premium Google Maps features, requires premium plan for non-admin users WhatsApp Bot: Moved from map overlay to header button next to logout for cleaner map interface

 ## System Architecture